-chedly ben ibrahim, born in Tunisia, is a self-taught photographer.
-He ran his own accounting and auditing firm until dazzled by images of Tunisian revolution, the work of James Nachtwey and Robert Capa, he felt he was attracted to photojournalism and to the duty to transmit the free and real information through his own photos.
+Chedly ben ibrahim, born in Tunisia, holding a master in accounting, is a self-taught photographer.
+He ran his own accounting and auditing firm until he is dazzled by images of Tunisian revolution, the work of James Nachtwey, Robert Capa and other war photographers.
+He felt he was attracted to photojournalism and to the duty to transmit the free and real information through his own lenses.

 He also worked on assignment as a photographer and fixer for The Mail On Sunday, The daily Mail, El Mundo (Spain), the Mirror and other international media.

 His pictures have been published in Le Monde, The Mail On Sunday, The Daily Mail, El Mundo (Spain), the Mirror, Le Figaro, Le Parisien Magazine, Afrique Magazine, Jeune Afrique, The Sunday Times, Time and other international media.